rananna/bttf-alarm-clock/readme.md

     *   **Power**: Ensure all displays are receiving a stable 5V.

 *   **No Sound from DFPlayer Mini**
+    *   **Power Supply**: The DFPlayer can be sensitive to power fluctuations.
+Ensure you are using a stable 5V power supply capable of providing at least 1A.
+Powering everything directly from a computer's USB port might be insufficient.
     *   **Wiring**: The most common issue is swapping the RX/TX lines.
 The DFPlayer's `RX` pin must connect to the ESP32's **TX** pin (`GPIO 17`), and the DFPlayer's `TX` pin must connect to the ESP32's **RX** pin (`GPIO 16`).
     *   **SD Card Format**: The card **must** be formatted as FAT16 or FAT32.
     *   **File Structure**: Ensure there is a folder named `mp3` in the root of the SD card and that your sound files are inside it.